SBZed/Progressive-Web-App/README.md

 ## 4. Deployment
 ### 4.1.
 Lighthouse
 - chrome Developer Tool Extension.
-- Click on "General Report", it'll create audit of your application according to PWA criteria.
+- Click on "General Report", it'll create an audit of your application according to PWA criteria.
 - you will get one
 - if all are okay, you are ready to host your site.
 ### 4.2.
 Publish